How to compile Emacs with native compilation on Windows

 1. Before you start

 Emacs native compilation landed recently in the source tree.
-Since there are not yet binary release packages available, one need to build emacs himself in order to use Emacs with support for natively compiled elisp.
+Since there are not yet binary release packages available, you need to build Emacs yourself in order to use Emacs with support for natively compiled Emacs Lisp.

 2. Install required software

 There are multiple ways to install msys2.
-I used scoop Windows package manager since it's what I use anyways to install open source software on Windows.
+I used scoop, the Windows package manager, since it's what I use anyway to install open source software on Windows.

 scoop install msys2

-Once msys2 is installed, it needs to be started using mingw64.exe program from the msys2 gistribution.
-This is required so that Emacs can recognize build type.
+Once msys2 is installed, it needs to be started using the mingw64.exe program from the msys2 distribution.
+This is required so that Emacs can recognize the build type.

 # bring first all packages up to date